How to point GoDaddy DNS records to Pressable

 https://www.godaddy.com/help/set-custom-nameservers-for-domains-registered-with-godaddy-12317

-Note: that if you already have email hosting for your domain, we recommend getting in touch with us prior to changing the name servers to minimize/prevent any email downtime.
+Note: If you already have email hosting for your domain, we recommend getting in touch with us prior to changing the name servers to minimize/prevent any email downtime.

 Log into your GoDaddy account and navigate to your domain manager.